A presumption in favour of sustainable development will be exercised in the determination of development proposals.

 In seeking to ensure that development is sustainable, it will be necessary to demonstrate, where appropriate, how the development would:

-- Make efficient and effective use of land, by encouraging the re-use of previously developed land and buildings where possible;
+- a) Make efficient and effective use of land, by encouraging the re-use of viable previously developed land and buildings where possible;

-- Minimise the impact and mitigate the likely effects of climate change, including flood risk;
+- b) Minimise the impact and mitigate the likely effects of climate change, including the incorporation of design features to ensure they provide resilience to climate change;

-- Support the health and well-being of the local community;
+- e) Support the health and well-being of the local community;

-- Ensure the quality of the biodiversity and natural environment is maintained and enhanced;
+- f) Ensure the quality of the biodiversity and natural environment is maintained and enhanced;

 Plan objective 1 seeks to ensure that new development makes a positive contribution to social, environmental or economic needs.
 As a result, this is an overarching objective that applies to all elements of the plan and its policies.